 Older switches may support nothing else beyond what has been described, and we could live with that.
-But let us imagine we have two switches with the same defined VLANs before and we want each VLAN on one switch to be connected to the same VLAN on the other switch, two ports, and one cable are required for each VLAN:
+But let us imagine we have two switches with the same defined VLANs as before and we want each VLAN on one switch to be connected to the same VLAN on the other switch, two ports, and one cable are required for each VLAN:

-Current switches allow a workaround to save a lot of hardware (ports and cables), its called VLAN frame tagging.
-These switches are capable of assigning the same port to more than one VLAN.
+Current switches allow a workaround to save a lot of hardware (ports and cables), it's called VLAN frame tagging.
+Such switches are capable of assigning one same port to more than one VLAN.